-I also publish regularly in ethnomusicology and folklore, particularly related to Texas-Mexican conjunto music.
+I also publish regularly in ethnomusicology and folklore, particularly related to Texas-Mexican conjunto music and Latino migrant music.
 I’m involved in a number of applied ethnomusicological and public folklore projects such as the Festival of Texas Fiddling, which I founded in 2014 and for which I serve as Artistic Director.